hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

 ### 86. No/none/any, nothing/nobody
 - No + noun = none = not a, not any (eg there is no bus = there isn't a bus)
+- -> No + plural countable noun: more common
 - None:
   - Use without a noun
   - None of + plural nouns.
 Verb can be singular/plural.